e-brent/Mercury-Mobile-App/README.md

 * `calculateDOF()` -- This function takes no arguments, and uses the state variables from user input, as well as the global variables, to select the correct results.
   * First, the state variables are set to display the correct results, and a state variable is incremented to "force" the screen to re-render when necessary.
   * Typically, the index of the selected spacer in `lensData` will be used as the index to select the results.
 However, as some of the lenses do not use spacers, if the spacer value is "none", then the index of the selected base will be used as the index to pull data from `lensData `.
-  * *(Note: THIS WILL BE CHANGING) The results are then changed to match the selected units.*

 * `calculateHyperfocal()` -- This function takes no arguments, and uses the state variables from user input, as well as the global variables, to select the correct results.
   * First, the state variables are set to display the correct results, and a state variable is incremented to "force" the screen to re-render when necessary.
   * A for-loop is used to search through `lensData` to find the selected lens and pull the correct f-stop data, based on the selected f-stop.